Needless Fatalities at U.S. Hospitals [Patient Safety]

 But Patient Safety initiatives should go beyond the reactive application of root cause analysis.
 They should have a proactive prevention program.
 A program designed to stop human errors.
 Healthcare professionals could learn techniques from other high-reliability industries and apply them to their healthcare setting.

 Where would they learn techniques to stop human error?
 That’s easy.
 They should attend the Stopping Human Error Training.
 When is the next course?
-September 15-16.
-Where is the course being held?
-Knoxville, Tennessee.
-Click HERE to register.
+CLICK HERE to find out.
+Or, order the book HERE to read about the concepts.

 Learn the Root Cause Analysis Basics